DUNE-DAQ/coredal/docs/README.md

 # coredal
-This package contains a putative 'core' schema for dunedaq OKS configuration.
+This package contains the 'core' schema for the DUNE daq OKS configuration.

   ![schema](schema.png)